 Simply let the cut end of your stem dry out for a few days—this will help prevent the cutting from taking on too much water when you plant it.
 You can dip the cut end in rooting hormone if you have it, then plant it in an indoor potting soil.
 Keep the soil moist to encourage root development.

 After a few weeks, roots will begin to develop.
 You can gently tug on the cutting to check.
 Once this occurs, you can begin treating the new plant just as you would any other holiday cactus plant.
-Here’s another picture of a holiday cactus cutting my mom rooted.
+Here’s a new cutting freshly rooted!

 Leave a comment